 The underwriters have informed us that they do not intend sales to discretionary accounts to exceed 5% of the total number of shares of common stock offered by them.

-We have applied to list our common stock on Nasdaq under the symbol "TIL."
+Our common stock has been approved for listing on Nasdaq under the symbol "TIL."